Günter Grass: Personal life

+In 1954 Grass married Anna Margareta Schwarz, a Swiss dancer, which ended in divorce in 1978.
+He and Schwarz had four children: Franz (born 1957), Raoul (1957), Laura (1961), and Bruno (1965).
+They separated in 1972, and he began a relationship with Veronika Schröter, with whom he had a daughter, Helene (1974).
+He also had a daughter, Nele (1979), with Ingrid Kruger.

+In 1979 he married Ute Grunert, an organist, to whom he was married up until his death.
+He had two stepsons from his second marriage, Malte and Hans.
+He had 18 grandchildren at his death.

+Grass spent summers on a Danish island, spring and summer in southern Portugal, and was a fan of football club SC Freiburg.

 Death

-An avid pipe smoker for most of his adult life, Grass died of a lung infection on 13 April 2015 in a Lübeck hospital at the age of 87.
-He was buried in a private family observance on 25 April in Behlendorf, 15 miles south of Lübeck, where he had lived since 1995.
+A pipe smoker for most of his adult life, Grass died at the age of 87 of a lung infection on 13 April 2015 in a Lübeck hospital.
+He was buried in a private family observance on 29 April in Behlendorf, 15 miles south of Lübeck, where he had lived since 1995.

 American novelist John Irving delivered the main eulogy at a memorial service for Grass on 10 May in the Theater Lübeck.
 Among those who attended were German President Joachim Gauck, former Chancellor Gerhard Schröder, federal Commissioner for Culture Monika Grütters, film director Volker Schlöndorff, and Paweł Adamowicz, mayor of Gdańsk.
-Grütters, in remarks to mourners, noted that Grass through his work championed the independence of artists and of art itself.
+Grütters, in remarks to mourners, noted that, through his work, Grass championed the independence of artists and of art itself.
 Adamowicz said Grass had "bridged the chasm between Germany and Poland", and praised the novelist's "unwillingness to compromise".